SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: Evaluations

 Perspective-taking (T) tasks test whether models can reason about how object relations transform under viewpoint shifts.
 In the premise-based variant, all relevant spatial relations are explicitly stated in the prompt, so no visual grounding is required.
 Yet many models still fail, revealing that errors persist even when the task reduces to purely linguistic reasoning over spatial abstractions.
 As shown in Figure~\ref{fig:premise_and_human} (a), four models (InternVL3\_5-1B, InternVL2\_5-2B, InternVL3-1B, gemma-3-4b-it) consistently select the wrong answer with accuracy below 0.1, indicating systematic misinterpretation of reference frames.
 At the same time, seven models, including gpt-4o, claude-sonnet-4, and several large InternVL variants, achieve near-perfect accuracy ($>$95\%), showing that this reasoning is learnable.
 Overall, 16 of 39 models (41\%) perform below chance, underscoring that even abstracted at the linguistic level, spatial concepts are not robustly encoded or manipulated by most VLMs.

 \paragraph{Does chain-of-thought reasoning help spatial reasoning?} We evaluate the effect of CoT prompting on three models: SpaceOm, SpaceThinker, and Cosmos-Reason1-7B (Table~\ref{tab:cot_performance}).
 Results show substantial but heterogeneous gains.
 Cosmos-Reason1-7B benefits most, with an average improvement of +0.221 across tasks and gains in 7 of 9 categories.
 Its largest boosts occur on perspective-taking tasks, $+0.650$ and $+0.650$ on perspective-taking with and without premise (back), indicating that CoT is especially effective for spatial transformations requiring explicit reasoning steps.
 SpaceOm improves moderately (+0.118 average), particularly on object-relation grounding (+0.162).
 SpaceThinker shows the weakest effect (+0.052 average), including a sharp drop (-0.300) on perspective-taking without premise (back).
 Across all models, object-relation grounding consistently benefits from CoT, while canonical view selection tasks show mixed results.
 Overall, CoT prompting provides a more significant advantage for complex, multi-step spatial transformations, with larger models demonstrating more improvement.
+These patterns suggest that CoT alone may not reliably address errors rooted in perceptual or spatial misinterpretation, which aligns with emerging directions~\cite{yang2025machinementalimageryempower} that perform reasoning directly within the visual embedding space rather than relying solely on textual CoT.